P-p-H-d/mlib/README.md

 For the string library, there is for example:

-* [The Better String Library](http://bstring.sourceforge.net/) (with a page that lists a lot of other string libraries).
+* [The Better String Library](http://bstring.sourceforge.net/) with a page that lists a lot of other string libraries.
 * [VSTR](http://www.and.org/vstr/) with a [page](http://www.and.org/vstr/comparison) that lists a lot of other string libraries.
 * [SDS](https://github.com/antirez/sds)
 * [RAPIDSTRING](https://github.com/boyerjohn/rapidstring)

 API Documentation
 -----------------